-Cellular senescence can be broadly defined as a stable, yet essentially irreversible, loss of proliferative capacity.
-Historically, senescence is described as a negative outcome of advanced cellular age.
-It is now clear, however, that senescence represents a dynamic autonomous stress response, integral to long-term tumour suppression.
-Intriguingly, transient induction of a senescent phenotype has actually been suggested to promote regeneration in both liver and skin.
-Here we explored the role of senescence in pathological aged and diabetic murine wound healing.
-Aged and diabetic wounds possessed greater numbers of senescent cells, while diabetic macrophages maintained altered retention of polarisation and produced a CXCR2-enriched SASP.
+© 2019 The Authors Cellular senescence can be broadly defined as a stable, but essentially irreversible, loss of proliferative capacity.
+Historically, senescence has been described as a negative outcome of advanced cellular age.
+It is now clear, however, that senescence represents a dynamic autonomous stress response, integral to long-term tumor suppression.
+Transient induction of a senescent phenotype has actually been suggested to promote regeneration in both liver and skin.
+Here, we explored the role of senescence in pathological aged and diabetic murine wound healing.
+Aged and diabetic wounds had greater numbers of senescent cells, and diabetic macrophages maintained altered retention of polarization and produced a CXCR2-enriched senescence-associated secretory phenotype (i.e., SASP).
 Of translational relevance, targeted expression of CXCR2 in primary human dermal fibroblasts led to paracrine induction of nuclear p21.
-Further, a selective agonist to CXCR2 was able to reverse delayed healing in diabetic mice and accelerate ex vivo human skin wound healing.
-Collectively these data suggest a hitherto unappreciated role for CXCR2 in mediating cellular senescence in pathological wound repair.
+Furthermore, a selective agonist to CXCR2 was able to reverse delayed healing in diabetic mice and accelerate ex vivo human skin wound healing.
+Collectively, these data suggest a hitherto unappreciated role for CXCR2 in mediating cellular senescence in pathological wound repair.

 Wilkinson, H. N., Clowes, C., Banyard, K. L., Matteuci, P., Mace, K., & Hardman, M. J. (2019).
 Elevated local senescence in diabetic wound healing is linked to pathological repair via CXCR2.
 Journal of Investigative Dermatology, 139(5), 1171-1181.e6. https://doi.org/10.1016/j.jid.2019.01.005